fklingler/hives/README.md

 ## Execution

+In order to run the project in development, first install dependencies:

+- `bundle install`
+- `cd app/frontend && npm install`

-In development, you need to run two commands:
+Then, to execute the servers, you need to run:

 - `bin/rails s` runs the API server
 - `cd app/frontend && npm run dev` runs the frontend dev server